Phillippe de Longvilliers de Poincy

 In 1648 he first seized the island of St Bartholomew, populated by 170 Europeans and fifty enslaved Africans.
 Then he sent his nephew, Robert de Lonvilliers, with 300 men to take over the French half of Saint Martin.
 This was ratified at the Treaty of Concordia.
 In 1650 he heard that the Spanish had evacuated St Croix, so he sent Vaugelan with two ships and one hundred and sixty men to capture it.
 The French had set fire to the trees which was why settlement was so difficult for the Spanish.

 Following the intervention of the Knights of Malta in 1651, Poincy paid 90,000 livres to make peace with Thoissy.
 He persuaded Giovanni Paolo Lascaris, Grand Master of the Knights of Malta, to pay 120,000 livres for St Kitts, St Croix, St Bartholomew, and St Martin.
 Although Poincy was immediately appointed as governor, Charles Jacques Huault de Montmagny was soon appointed in his place.
 However, when Montmagny arrived, just as with Thoissy, Poincy refused to step aside.
 Montmagny was obliged to settle down in Cayenne, where he lived waiting for the death of Poincy.
 He would not live to see this, however, as he died first in 1657.

 In 1653 the French king further entrenched the authority of the Knights of Malta on the four islands, retaining sovereignty over the islands with 1,000 crowns to be paid on the accession of each new French King.

 Poincy died on 11 April 1660, at the age of 77.
 He was a Bailiff Grand cross of the Knights of Malta and Squadron commander of the French Brittany Fleet.
 He was buried in Basseterre, probably in the grounds of what is now St George's church.

 He is credited with turning Basseterre into a successful Caribbean trading port.
 The annual Saint Kitts carnival troupe, Les Actors, are people descended from a troupe of Acrobats from Africa whom he had imported to Saint Kitts as his slaves and personal performers for parties at La Fontaine.

+Poincy’s grandson Robert-Philippe also served as Governor of Grenada and Marie Galante (when it was a French colony).